ganeshshrivas/ruby-rails-interview-questions/Ruby Interview Question -1.md

 In this case after p.call call, method continued to execute and returned last string from foo method.

 ### What is decoraters?
+In object-oriented programming, the decorator pattern is a design pattern that allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.

 https://codebrahma.com/ruby-decorators/
 ```
 class Car